ammarqureshi10/CryptoZombies/README.md

-# Testing-contracts-with-truffle and deployed to ropsten testnet
+# Cyptozombies.io, Module1 Advance Solidity

 ### Testing contracts with Truffle
 #### Requirements
 -  chai Javascript testing library

   ## Tested Functionalities
 - A user can create only zombie at a time